 Natural release the pressure for 5 minutes and then quick-release the rest of the pressure.

 Serve the chili hot with your favorite toppings!

 What beans are best for turkey chili?

-You can use almost any bean for turkey chili.
-I usually use whatever beans I have on hand — pinto beans, black beans, kidney beans, or garbanzo beans — so grab whatever you have in the cabinet for this recipe!
+You can use almost any combination of beans for this turkey chili.
+I usually use whatever beans I have on hand -- pinto beans, black beans, kidney beans, or garbanzo beans -- so grab whatever you have in the cabinet for this recipe!

 How long do you cook chili in an Instant Pot?

-It only takes about 16 minutes to cook chili in an Instant Pot, though you will want to make sure you saute the veggies and meat before you cook the chili in the pressure cooker, Use the natural pressure release for the first five minutes of depressurizing the pot and then switch it to the quick release to relieve the rest of the pressure.
+It only takes about 16 minutes to cook chili in an Instant Pot, though you will want to make sure you saute the veggies and meat before you cook the chili in the pressure cooker.

 What seasonings do you need for turkey chili?

 Common chili seasonings are chili powder, cumin, salt, paprika, and cayenne pepper.
-If you don't like your chili as spicy, you can either limit how much cayenne pepper you use or omit it altogether.
+If you don't like your chili as spicy, you can reduce or omit the cayenne pepper altogether.

 - Italian Beef Ragu